 LBG (Liquid Biogas) is essentially a fossil-free version of LNG made from renewable resources.
 We carried out our first trials with a biofuel blend in 2018 and they were entirely successful, preparing us for the next step towards fossil-free operations.

 Tern Ocean currently runs on 10% LBG supplied by the Swedish fuel company Preem, which has high ambitions for sustainability.
 We believe that this example of close cooperation between environmentally responsible companies is the start of a new green era in shipping.

 The LBG that we use is made from organic waste and residues and is certified by the ISCC (International Sustainability & Carbon Certification).

-Our LNG/AVIC vessels are able to run on 100% biofuel
+All our vessels are able to run on biofuels

 Safety is one of the most important aspects of tanker shipping, and many improvements have been made during the history of Terntank.
 We have remained far ahead of legislation in this area by continuously striving to make our ships better and safer right from the start, meaning at the design stage.
 Tärntank Rederi AB took delivery of its first double-hull tanker as early as 1974, several decades before it became mandatory.